CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 ![Different Version](./media/ps-general-issues/ps-bit-versions.webp)

-- Check the ProcessForce version and platform.
-You can do this in SAP Client > Administration > Add-On Manager (see a screenshot above).
+- Verify the ProcessForce version and platform in SAP Client.
+To do this, navigate to: SAP Client → Administration → Add-On Manager (see a screenshot above).

-- Check what architecture PowerShell ISE is working on (on example screenshot is x86 = 32-bits) and check if this platform is the same as ProcessForce one.
+- Check the PowerShell ISE architecture: if running in 32-bit mode (x86), ensure if this platform is the same as ProcessForce one.

-- Check In Windows > Programs & Features installed PF.API version and compare it to SAP Client > Add-on Manager – ProcessForce version & platform.
+- Check In Windows → Programs & Features and match the installed PF.API version with the ProcessForce version and platform in SAP Add-On Manager.

     ![Final](./media/ps-general-issues/pc-corresponding-versions.webp)

-- Check if PowerShell ISE is using the correct PF API library version.
+- Confirm the correct PF API library version is being used in PowerShell ISE:

     ```powershell
     # Check PF.API version used by current PowerShell ISE